Recipe: Natural Glair Paint

 Step 1: Separate the yolk from the white of one egg.
 You can make tempera paint with the leftover egg yolk!

-Step 2: Beat egg whites into a froth until you reach the consistency of meringue.
+Step 2: Beat egg whites into a froth with mixer or whisk until you reach the consistency of meringue.

-Step 3: Let the egg whites sit at room temperature several hours, preferably overnight.
+Step 3: Let the egg whites sit at room temperature for several hours.
 The egg whites will begin to separate.
-Then, gently remove the foam from the top of the mixture.
+Then, gently remove the foam from the top of the mixture or pour out liquid glair while holding back foam with a knife.
 The liquid that remains is called glair.
+Optional: add a drop of vinegar to help preserve it.

 Step 4: Measure 1 part Earth & Mineral Pigment (we used Terre Verte!) into a mixing container.